oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 Services can advertise that a function or action is not available for a particular instance by setting its value to null.

+::: example
-Example 89: the `SampleEntities.MostRecentOrder` function is not available for customer \'ALFKI\'
+Example ##ex: the `SampleEntities.MostRecentOrder` function is not available for customer \'ALFKI\'
 ```
 [{\